Los Angeles Trail

 This 4.5-mile loop takes Musch Trail and Eagle Springs Fire Road to visit an exceptional sandstone summit in Topanga State Park.

-This 7.4-mile hike takes the long route from the Pacific Palisades up to the panoramic sandstone summit.
+This 7.4-mile hike takes the long route from a canyon in the Pacific Palisades up to the panoramic sandstone summit.

 Temescal Ridge hike Temescal Peak